No products in the cart

 FREE - USPS priority shipping

 N-Acetyl Selank is an acetylated form of the Selank peptide.
 The acetylation of the peptide into N-Acetyl Selank appears to improve its stability.
-Selank is a synthetic analogue of the natural human tetrapeptide Tuftsin.
-Tuftsin is an immunomodulatory peptide, and N-Acetyl Selank appears to possess many of its effects.
-In addition, N-acetyl Selank also appears to exhibit effects on neurotransmitters, brain signaling, and neuroplasticity.
+Selank is a synthetic analogue of the natural tetrapeptide Tuftsin.
+Tuftsin is an immunomodulatory peptide, and N-Acetyl Selank appears to share many of its potential functions.
+In addition, N-acetyl Selank also appears to exhibit an impact on neurotransmitters, brain signaling, and neuroplasticity.

 Molecular Formula: C35H59N11O10